webfactory/slimdump/README.md

 For further explanations have a look at the [Doctrine documentation](http://doctrine-orm.readthedocs.org/projects/doctrine-dbal/en/latest/reference/configuration.html#connecting-using-a-url).

+### Optional parameters

+#### buffer-size

 You can also specify the buffer size, which can be useful on shared environments where your `max_allowed_packet` is low.
 Do this by using the optional cli-option `buffer-size`.
 Add a suffix (KB, MB or GB) to the value for better readability.

 Example:
 `slimdump --buffer-size=16MB {DSN} {config-file}`

+#### single-line-insert-statements

+If you have tables with a large number of rows to dump and you are not planning to keep your dumps under version control, you might consider writing each `INSERT INTO`-statement to a single line instead of one line per row.
+You can do this by using the cli-parameter `single-line-insert-statements`.
+This can speed up the import significantly.

+Example:
+`slimdump --single-line-insert-statements {DSN} {config-file}`

 ## Configuration
 Configuration is stored in XML format somewhere in your filesystem.
 As a benefit, you could add the configuration to your repository to share a quickstart to your database dump with your coworkers.